h0lmes/mockservice/src/main/webapp/README.md

 This will copy web app distro into Thymeleaf template folder `src/main/resources/webapp`.

 Then you may build/run Spring Boot application.
-It is set to run on 8081, so you may run it on the same machine along with your application under test.
+It is set to run on port 8081, so you can run it along with your application under test (which usually uses port 8080).